vuejs/docs/src/guide/components/events.md

 Similar to prop type validation, an emitted event can be validated if it is defined with the object syntax instead of the array syntax.

-To add validation, the event is assigned a function that receives the arguments passed to the `emit` call and returns a boolean to indicate whether the event is valid or not.
+To add validation, the event is assigned a function that receives the arguments passed to the <span class="options-api">`this.$emit`</span><span class="composition-api">`emit`</span> call and returns a boolean to indicate whether the event is valid or not.

 <div class="composition-api">